arozovyk/tis-aidga/gui/README.md

-# TIS-AIDGA GUI
+# TIS-Chiron GUI

-A TypeScript web GUI for the TIS-AIDGA driver generation tool.
+A TypeScript web GUI for the TIS-Chiron driver generation tool.

 ## Prerequisites

 - Node.js 18+
-- The `tisaidga` Python CLI must be installed and available in PATH
+- The `tischiron` Python CLI must be installed and available in PATH
 - `OPENAI_API_KEY` environment variable set (for OpenAI models)

 ## Installation